public-law/readability/README.md

 # The new Dale-Chall readability formula

+Calculate a text's readability.

 I wrote this by ordering a copy of _Readability Revisited: The new Dale-Chall readability formula_.
 I used the book to code the library from scratch.
+My goal was to create the best library I could for analyzing text.

 **Installation:**